jsilvela/jsilvela.github.io/content/post/d3-messy-abstraction.md

 </script>

 The way you do things in D3 is to build up your SVG graph by accretion.
-Start by making a ```<div>``` in your HTML where you want the plot, and give it an ID so that we can locate it, for example, “single”.
+Start by putting a ```<div>``` in your HTML where you want the plot to render, and give it an ID so that we can locate it, for example, “single”.
 Then

 	var plot = d3.select("#single")